bernardpeh/practical-symfony-3/manuscript/Chapter_16.md

 ![](images/blackfire_profile_compare.png)

-There should be some improvements in the loading time.
+Did you see any improvements in the loading time.
 What was the improvement?

 Click on "View comparision"